spaceship-prompt/spaceship-prompt/docs/API.md

 ## `spaceship::deprecated <option> [message]`

 This utility checks if `option` variable is set and if it is, prints the `message`.
 The `message` supports escapes to set foreground color, background color and other visual effects.
-Read more about escapes in [13 Prompt Expansion](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html) section of ZSH documentation.
+Read more about escapes in [13 Prompt Expansion](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html) section of Zsh documentation.

 ### Arguments